 Fish just feel bigger when you are catching them out of a kayak.
-The fish may completely circle your boat during their initial runs – giving you that adrenaline filled out of control feeling that make fishing so much fun.
+The fish may completely circle your boat during their initial runs – giving you that adrenaline-filled out-of-control feeling that makes fishing so much fun.
 That “man vs. nature” feeling is so apparent when you have a big fish throwing mud and water up on you and over you as you struggle to gain the upper hand.

 Kayaks are more fun when the fish aren’t biting

-Kayaks allow you to fish where other boats cannot get
+Kayaks allow you to fish where other boats cannot access

-I have spent countless days fishing in the marsh in my kayak where I don’t see another single boat, kayak or other craft.
-Louisiana has so much marsh to fish that’s basically inaccessible to motorized fishing craft.
-John Williams Kayak Fishing Guide Pack & Paddle.
-Not only is it accessible, but your craft is perfect for fishing these waters once you get in there
+You can spend countless days fishing in the marsh in a kayak where you won’t see another boat, kayak or other craft.
+Louisiana and other wetlands have so much marsh to fish that is basically inaccessible to motorized fishing craft.
+Not only is it accessible to your kayak, but your craft is perfect for fishing these waters once you get in there.

 Kayak fishermen are social